2023 State of the County

 Meet Barry Hyde

 Judge Hyde served honorably in the United States Air Force as a member of the Titan Missile Launch Crew from 1974 until 1977.
 He is a member of Little Rock Air Force Base (LRAFB) Community Council and was named an honorary commander.
 He is also a member of the Camp Robinson/Camp Pike Community Council and is a past chairman.

-In 1987, he started HYDCO, a small construction company that operated out of the corner office of his home.
-Judge Hyde’s goal was to create a company that was relationship-driven, provided high-quality work and incorporated the latest technologies into the business plan.
-Nearly 30 years later, HYDCO has become one of the leading commercial contracting and construction companies in the region.
+In 1987, Judge Hyde started HYDCO, a small construction company that operated out of the corner of his living room.
+His goal was to create a company that was relationship-driven, provided high-quality work and incorporated the latest technologies into the business plan.
+Over 30 years later, HYDCO has become one of the leading commercial contracting and construction companies in the region.

 Judge Hyde’s approach to county government reflects his extensive business experience and core principles of stability, accessibility and high-quality service.